PlanB-Network/bitcoin-educational-content/tutorials/others/github-desktop-work-environment/en.md

 - Your file explorer will open.
 You need to locate and select the folder titled `GitHub`, which should be in your `Documents` directory among your files.
 This path corresponds to the one you established during step 4.
 After choosing the folder, confirm its selection.
 The creation of your vault on Obsidian will then launch on a new page of the software:

 ![github-desktop](assets/24.webp)
--> **Attention**, it is important not to choose the `sovereign-university-data` folder when creating a new vault in Obsidian.
+-> **Attention**, it is important not to choose the `bitcoin-educational-content` folder when creating a new vault in Obsidian.
 Instead, select the parent folder, `GitHub`.
-If you select the `sovereign-university-data` folder, the configuration folder `.obsidian`, containing your local Obsidian settings, will automatically be integrated into the repository.
+If you select the `bitcoin-educational-content` folder, the configuration folder `.obsidian`, containing your local Obsidian settings, will automatically be integrated into the repository.
 We want to avoid this, as it is not necessary to transfer your Obsidian configurations to the PlanB Network repository.
 An alternative is to add the `.obsidian` folder to the `.gitignore` file, but this method would also modify the `.gitignore` file of the source repository, which is not desirable.

 - On the left side of the window, you can see the file tree with your different GitHub repositories that have been cloned locally.
 - By clicking on the arrows next to the folder names, you can expand them to access the subfolders of the repositories and their documents: